fm-genshin-cafe/staff-info/Server Events/2023 Cafe Summer Festival.md

 ### Update on Aug 13:
 As we are approaching near the end of summer, we have decided that the 2023 Cafe Summer Festival™️ will end on August 31.

 🏆 The top THREE finishers of this summer event will gain the esteemed `@Special Event Winners` role 🏅 (so decide between Arcane XPs, exclusive food roles, or this special event winner role).
-Until then, we will also be bringing back ALL the 12 mini events altogether :Yoimiy_yay:
+Until then, we will also be bringing back ALL the 12 mini events altogether

 Moreover, all rewards you can gain from these mini events are buffed by 40% and all items purchasable in `/shop` are now 50% off! 🚨 🤑

 ### Update on Sep 6:

 Winners:

-- @oneandonlymikey - :MORA: 2,143,542
+- @oneandonlymikey - 2,143,542
-- @jinnotgi_ne - :MORA: 2,035,680
+- @jinnotgi_ne - 2,035,680
-- @sid_thesciencekid - :MORA: 1,705,651
+- @sid_thesciencekid - 1,705,651
-- @kokom3 - :MORA: 1,013,428
+- @kokom3 - 1,013,428
-- @alinahi - :MORA: 916,735
+- @alinahi - 916,735

 (there are five winners instead of three because two of the top-threes are a staff member)

 Moras have all been converted to `@Arcane` XPs!
-If you have a large sum of :MORA: leftover, expect a huge increase in your level.
+If you have a large sum of mora leftover, expect a huge increase in your level.
 You can use `/level` to check your latest level at any time.